llopis/amstrad-diagnostics/README.md

 # Credits

 Project created and maintained by Noel Llopis.
-Some code and support by: Brendan Alford, Gérald Vincent, Kevin Thacker, Rhino, KaosOverride, Rafa Pardo.
+Some code and support by: Brendan Alford, Gérald Vincent, Kevin Thacker, Rhino, KaosOverride, Spirax.